WHY A PILGRIMAGE?

 PILGRIMAGES TO BENEFIT THE HOLY LAND

 A pilgrimage to the Holy Land enables you to experience first hand the beauty of the land where Jesus walked, and the sufferings of the Christians who live there.
 Below you can find upcoming Holy Land pilgrimages that benefit the Franciscan Foundation for the Holy Land.
-There are many other Holy Land pilgrimages you can join that also benefit Christians in the Holy Land that our featured on our pilgrimage partner website.
+Pilgrimages you can join that also benefit Christians in the Holy Land.

 SPONSOR A PILGRIMAGE

 If you are a priest, deacon or pastoral associate interested in sponsoring or leading a pilgrimage to benefit the FFHL, we can design a program specifically for your parish or individual needs.